xy-liao/jp2forge_web/docs/user_guide.md

 JP2Forge Web serves primarily as a promotional demonstration for the JP2Forge script and its BnF (Bibliothèque nationale de France) compliance capabilities.
 This web interface implements a curated subset of JP2Forge's full functionality, focusing on showcasing key features in an accessible way.
 For access to all JP2Forge capabilities, users are encouraged to work directly with the [JP2Forge script](https://github.com/xy-liao/jp2forge).

+## BnF Compliance Information

+The JP2Forge Web application includes options for creating JPEG2000 files that comply with Bibliothèque nationale de France (BnF) digitization standards.
+These compliance settings are based on:

+1. **BnF's Technical Guidelines for Digitization**: The BnF maintains technical requirements for digital preservation of cultural heritage materials, which include specific parameters for JPEG2000 encoding.

+2. **JP2 Format Implementation**: The JP2Forge implementation follows the BnF's recommendations for JPEG2000 codestream parameters, progression order, and metadata requirements.

+The BnF compliance mode ensures that your JPEG2000 files meet the technical specifications required for submission to the BnF or similar cultural heritage institutions that follow these standards.
+For the most current and detailed BnF digitization specifications, please consult the official BnF documentation at [https://www.bnf.fr/en/digital-preservation](https://www.bnf.fr/en/digital-preservation).

 ## Table of Contents

 1. [Creating a New Conversion Job](#creating-a-new-conversion-job)